- Emergency Contact Card

 - Health Records

 - Fire Drills

 - Custody/Restraining Orders

-At the beginning of each year, an emergency card is sent home requesting phone numbers of designated persons that the school may notify if/when circumstances warrant.
+At the beginning of each year, an emergency care card/sheet is sent home requesting phone numbers of designated persons that the school may notify if/when circumstances warrant.
 Should the telephone numbers change or your telephone service be disconnected during the school year, please notify the school office of the change immediately.